alexandercoabad/mixedsignal/docs/info.md

     - Amplitude = 10 mV
     - Frequency = 10 kHz
 3. Observe the output waveform using an oscilloscope.
-4. Change the MUX selection (3 kΩ, 30 kΩ, or 100 kΩ) to vary the gain by changing the parallel resistance with R2.
+4. Change the MUX selection (3 kΩ, 30 kΩ, or 100 kΩ) using the digital input pins (ui_in[0] and ui_in[1]) to vary the gain by changing the parallel resistance with R2.
 5. You may use the **mixedsignal_sym_tb.sch** testbench as a guide for the setup.

 <p align="center">